Ross Hart: Sporadic work and appearances for WWF

 In the '80s Hart worked in the UK and wrestled on the program World of Sport in singles matches against Marty Jones and in tag team matches with his brother Owen against Fit Finlay and Rocky Moran, they performed as faces.
 Ross and Owen toured most of Europe together in 1983.
-Hart appeared at a pair of WWF television tapings in August of 1990, wrestling as enhancement talent on the television program WWF Wrestling Challenge under the ring name Ross Lindsey.
+Hart appeared at a pair of WWF television tapings in August 1990, wrestling as enhancement talent on the television program WWF Wrestling Challenge under the ring name Ross Lindsey.
 At the tapings he faced Ted DiBiase in a singles match and also teamed with Mike Pocari against The Orient Express, with Barry Hardy against Power And Glory, with Mike Morgan and Ron Cumberledge against Demolition.
 In 1994 hart worked for All Star Wrestling in England for a short period.
-He wrestled in victorious singles matches with Red Bronco, Johnny Angel, Duke Lynch, Count Von Zuppi, Drew McDonald.
+He wrestled in victorious singles matches with Red Brocco, Johnny Angel, Duke Lynch, Count Von Zuppi, Drew McDonald.
 Duke Lynch being the only one he wrestled more than once.
 At the 1994 SummerSlam Hart can be seen attempting to climb the cage in which his brothers Bret and Owen Hart had their match together with other members of the Hart family.